AutoAsteroid/AutoAsteroid/README.md

 ### 🔭 My Projects:
 - **Asteroid PvP**: My Minecraft Bedrock server based around Script API, which has been refined and constantly updated for 4 years, growing to about 2500 total users and 10-30 conurrent players at a time.
-- I also work on many other smaller projects
+- I also work on many other smaller projects of my own involving NodeJS.
+I sometimes work on commissions when I find the time.

 ### 💡 Fun Facts About Me
 - I love cats so much despite never owning one for myself.
 They take up my entire camera roll and feed on several social media platforms I use.
 They're just so cute and adorable!